dotnet/AspNetCore.Docs/aspnetcore/blazor/forms/binding.md

 * Inherits from <xref:Microsoft.AspNetCore.Components.Forms.InputBase%601>.
 Components that inherit from <xref:Microsoft.AspNetCore.Components.Forms.InputBase%601> must be used in a Blazor form (<xref:Microsoft.AspNetCore.Components.Forms.EditForm>).
 * Takes boolean input from a checkbox.
-* Changes the background color of its container `<div>` when the checkbox is selected.
+* Sets the background color of its container `<div>` based on the checkbox's state, which occurs when the `AfterChange` method executes after binding (`@bind:after`).
 * Is required to override the base class's `TryParseValueFromString` method but doesn't process string input data because a checkbox doesn't provide string data.
-Example implementations of `TryParseValueFromString` for other types of input components are available in the [ASP.NET Core reference source](https://github.com/search?q=repo%3Adotnet%2Faspnetcore%20TryParseValueFromString&type=code).
+Example implementations of `TryParseValueFromString` for other types of input components that process string input are available in the [ASP.NET Core reference source](https://github.com/search?q=repo%3Adotnet%2Faspnetcore%20TryParseValueFromString&type=code).

 [!INCLUDE[](~/includes/aspnetcore-repo-ref-source-links.md)]